Video: Shelf cloud through the area with storms

-You're seeing video of a shelf cloud that rolled through Rockingham and Augusta counties this afternoon.
+This is a video of a shelf cloud through Rockingham and Augusta counties in June of 2020.

 Sometimes this type of cloud can look like a spaceship, or like a scene out of Independence Day.
 So what is this ominous cloud?

-This is a shelf cloud and it's actually more common than you may realize.
+This is a shelf cloud and it’s actually more common than you may realize.
+In fact it’s incredibly common but it’s very ominous so these clouds tend to get a lot of attention when spotted.
+If you see a shelf cloud, it’s more than likely about to get pretty wind as a storm is approaching.

 This cloud is found at the leading edge of a thunderstorm and has a large wedge-shaped or rounded front appearance.
 It's not going to form with all storms though.
 (For example there was no shelf cloud with Thursday's storms.)